BrickSchema/brick-website/webpages/downloads.md

 [Design and Analysis of a Query Processor for Brick][17].
 Gabe Fierro and David E. Culler.
 2018.
 ACM Transactions on Sensor Networks 14, 3-4, Article 18 (November 2018), 25 pages.
 DOI: https://doi.org/10.1145/3199666

 [Mortar: An Open Testbed for Portable Building Analytics][18].
 Gabe Fierro, Marco Pritoni, Moustafa AbdelBaky, Paul Raftery, Therese Peffer, Greg Thomson, and David E. Culler.
 2018.
-In Proceedings of the 5th Conference on Systems for Built Environments (BuildSys '18).
-ACM, New York, NY, USA, 172-181.
+In Proceedings of the 5th Conference on Systems for Built Environments (BuildSys 2018).
 DOI: https://doi.org/10.1145/3276774.3276796

+[Scrabble: Transferrable Semi-Automated Semantic Metadata Normalization Using Intermediate Representation][19].
+Jason Koh, Bharathan Balaji, Dhiman Sengupta, Julian McAuley, Rajesh Gupta, and Yuvraj Agarwal.
+2018.
+In Proceedings of the 5th Conference on Systems for Built Environments (BuildSys 2018).
+DOI: https://doi.org/10.1145/3276774.3276795

+[Plaster: an Integration, Benchmark, and Development Framework for Metadata Normalization Methods][20].
+Jason Koh, Dezhi Hong, Rajesh Gupta, Kamin Whitehouse, Hongning Wang, and Yuvraj Agarwal.
+2018.
+In Proceedings of the 5th Conference on Systems for Built Environments (BuildSys 2018).
+DOI: https://doi.org/10.1145/3276774.3276794

 ## White Papers